gupta-navya/ENGG1340-GROUP-150-PROJECT/README.md

 Non-standard libraries used:
-Used in Food Catcher game and Running Obstacles game
+Used in Food Catcher game and Dog Surfers game
 1. <ncurses.h> - used for handling graphics in the terminal(drawing borders, color, characters, movement)
 2. <unistd.h>  - used for controlling game timing and delays using sleep() and usleep(), supporting frame-rate pacing and animation timing